alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 ### {{car}} Using data classification app

-- Follow the [instructions in the classification app documentation](https://github.com/alan-turing-institute/data-classification-app) to create users.
+- Follow the [instructions in the classification app documentation](https://github.com/alan-turing-institute/data-classification-app) to create users
   - Users can be created in bulk by selecting `Create User > Import user list` and uploading a spreadsheet of user details
   - Users can also be created individually by selecting `Create User > Create Single User`
 - After creating users, export the `UserCreate.csv` file